-If your lot has a formal utility right-of-way, ensure not to plant trees or shrubs on these areas as access must not be impeded for future utility installation or maintenance.
-Trees should be planted a minimum of 5 m from your septic line to mitigate root damage to the service line.
+If your lot has a formal utility right-of-way, avoid planting trees or shrubs in these areas to ensure unhindered access for future utility installation or maintenance.
+Trees should be planted a minimum of 5m from your septic line to mitigate root damage to the service line.